-Finally, whatever you experienced in your childhood contributed to creating a certain attachment style for you.
+Finally, your childhood contributed to creating a certain attachment style for you.
 If you or your partner have an anxious or avoidant attachment style, that too can show up as a commitment issue, making you ask that question again: “Why can’t I commit in a relationship?”

-So when you notice your own hesitancy to commit, it can actually be a great opportunity to examine your own beliefs and associations about commitment.
-On a side-note, there is a different and deeper kind of freedom available inside commitment, see this post about commitment vs freedom.
+When you notice your own hesitancy to commit, it can actually be a great opportunity to examine your own beliefs and associations about commitment.

 4. You don’t trust yourself

 She always says that when she married me, it wasn’t just a commitment to me.
-Just as much, it was a commitment to herself that she would make the right choices and be able to handle all the unpredictable curveballs that are bound to show up.
+It was a commitment to herself that she would make the right choices and be able to handle all the unpredictable curve balls that are bound to show up.

 Can you relate to that?

-Is your hesitancy to commit about not having the confidence in yourself that you will know what to do when things get difficult?
+Is your hesitancy to commit about not having the confidence that you will know what to do when things get difficult?

 When you’re in a newer relationship it’s common to worry about all the problems that could show up down the line.
 Is he going to become emotionally unavailable?
 Are we going to have issues with intimacy in our marriage?
 Is she going to be micromanaging everything?

 Whereas there is sound wisdom in addressing concerns you have up front – as we mentioned at the very beginning – it’s a fine line between that and second-guessing your own decisions.
 Hence, if you find yourself wondering, “Why can’t I commit?”, it could be about you developing your own sense of self, your self esteem, and your confidence.